Macrometacorp/docs/docs/transactions/limits-limitations.md

 Certain actions are prohibited within transactions to maintain system integrity and performance.
 These include:

-- Creation and deletion of databases
+- Creation and deletion of fabrics
 - Creation and deletion of collections
 - Creation and deletion of indexes
 - Nesting a transaction within another transaction